chef/chef-oss-practices/CODE_OF_CONDUCT.md

 **NOTE**: If you are in a physical space -- e.g. Chef Conf, Meetup, etc. -- please see the [Physical Spaces Code of Conduct](physical-spaces-code-of-conduct.md).

-If you have any lack of clarity about behaviors we include in the definition of "harassment", please read the [Citizen Code of Conduct](http://citizencodeofconduct.org/).
-In particular, we do not tolerate behavior that excludes people in socially marginalized groups.

 ## Enforcement/Getting Help